SpenceKonde/DxCore/README.md

 ### Link-time Optimization (LTO) support
 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the modern tinyAVR or Dx-series parts also support LTO, so there is no need to make it optional, as was done with ATTinyCore.
 This was a HUGE improvement in code size when introduced, typically on the order of 5-20%!

+### So we can do HV UPDI on the DD's?
+Well, in theory yes.
+A sharp eyed user pointed out that the datasheet specifies a lower absolute maximum on the Reset pin (where the HV pulse is to be directed) than the HV pulse was supposed to require (12V).
+I figured that was probably just a documentation error, but to humor him I asked my guy at Microchip.
+He indicated that actually it's a new I/O cell, voltage doesn't matter, energy does (and how the hell am I supposed to measure that and what is the target?), and left me unsure how one would go about programming one wit HV UPDI.
+I don't recommend it until we can beat some more information out of Microchip.

 ## Exposed Hardware Features
 To the greatest extent possible, all hardware features of these devices are exposed